Uberi/University-Notes/MATH137/MATH137.md

 > Clearly, $f(1) = -1$ and $f(2) = \ln 2 - 1$.
 > Clearly, $f(1) < 0$ and $f(2) > 0$.
 > So by the IVT, there must exist $c \in [a, b]$ such that $f(c) = 0$.
-> So there must be a real root.

-This is a trancendental function and cannot be solved analytically.
+> So there must be a real root (though it turns out this is transcendental, and cannot be solved analytically).

-;wip: prove this theorem

 ### Bisection method